The following sections describe how to replace the default H2 databases with IBM DB2:

 The topics above show how to change the

 WSO2_CARBON_DB, which is used to store registry and user manager information.
-If you changed the product-specific database that come by default or set up a separate database for identity related data, the instructions are the same.
+If you set up a separate database for identity or social related data, the instructions are the same.
 In summary:

 Create the database tables using the following scripts: